sociomantic-tsunami/git-hub/man.rst

   `show` PULL [PULL ...]
     Alias for `issue show`.

+  `checkout` PULL ...
+    Checkout the remote branch (head) of the pull request.
+This command first fetches the *head* reference from the pull request and then calls the standard `git checkout` command and any extra argument will be passed to `git checkout` as-is, after the reference that was just fetched.
+    Remember this creates a detached checkout by default, use `-b` if you want to create a new branch based on the pull request.
+Please take a look at `git checkout` help for more details.

   `new` [HEAD]
     Create a new pull request.
 If **HEAD** is specified, it will be used as the branch (or git ref) where your changes are implemented.
 Otherwise the